Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Data_uploading_script/Docum_upload_data_to_BMP_dataset.md

 **Adapting the Upload Script to Specific Needs**

-Prior to attempting to modify the script for another workbook and data source, the user is urged to review the R script, paying close attention to the comments which explain key processing steps.
+Prior to modifying the script for another workbook and data source, the user is urged to review the R script, paying close attention to the comments which explain key processing steps.
 Once the user understands the basic approach used in the script, a new script can be